vanhoefm/fragattacks/README.md

 **Version 1.3.3 (11 May 2021)**:

-- Updated the modified drivers so they compile on Linux kernel 5.10.
+- Updated the modified drivers so they compile on Linux kernel 5.10, 5.11, and 5.12.

+- Updated firmware for `ath9k_htc` devices (should have no impact on tests).

 - Restructured the repository for pubic release.
 Removed internal documents and slides to instead reference the public versions of these documents.

+- Basic support for 40 MHz channels when using `--inject-test[-postauth]` parameter to test injection.
+In actual vulnerability tests, the usage of 40 MHz channels is untested (use `disable_ht40` in `client.conf` if needed).

 **Version 1.3.2 (8 March 2021)**: